На русском языке

 · ~ \rho is the moving mass density,

-According LITG, the gravitational field strength ~ \mathbf {\Gamma} and torsion ~ \mathbf {\Omega} define the components of the real physical gravitational force, which can be substantiated at the quantum level like electromagnetic force.
-The torsion occurs whenever there is any movement of the mass.
-Since any motion can be divided into two parts – the rotational and translational, respectively, then we can talk about two kinds of torsion.
-Torsion outside the rotating sphere with angular momentum ~ \mathbf{L} has a dipole form: [2]
+According to LITG, the gravitational field strength ~ \mathbf {\Gamma} and torsion field ~ \mathbf {\Omega} define the components of real physical gravitational force, which can be substantiated at the quantum level like electromagnetic force.
+The torsion field occurs whenever there is any movement of mass.
+Since any motion can be divided into two parts – the rotational and translational, respectively, then we can talk about two kinds of torsion field.
+Torsion field outside the rotating sphere with angular momentum ~ \mathbf{L} has a dipole form: [2]

-The presence of 1/2 in the formula for ~ \mathbf{\Omega} reflects the fact that the gravitational moment of the axisymmetric body is equal to the half of its angular momentum.
-In case of the rectilinear motion of the body, the torsion of gravitational field equals:
+The presence of 1/2 in the formula for ~ \mathbf{\Omega} reflects the fact that the gravitational moment of axisymmetric body is equal to the half of its angular momentum.
+In case of rectilinear motion of a body, the torsion field equals:

-where ~\mathbf{V} is the velocity of the body, ~ \mathbf{\Gamma } is the gravitational field strength of the body at the point where the torsion ~ \mathbf{\Omega} is determined, and the strength ~ \mathbf{\Gamma } is taken in view of the propagation delay of the gravitational perturbation.
+where ~\mathbf{V} is velocity of the body, ~ \mathbf{\Gamma } is the gravitational field strength of the body at the point where the torsion field ~ \mathbf{\Omega} is determined, and the strength ~ \mathbf{\Gamma } is taken in view of propagation delay of gravitational perturbation.

-In the general case, the torsion from the arbitrarily moving point mass can be expressed through the gravitational field strength ~ \mathbf{\Gamma } produced by it:
+In general case, the torsion field of arbitrarily moving point mass can be expressed through gravitational field strength ~ \mathbf{\Gamma } produced by it:

-The formula for the moment of force acting on the rotating particle with the spin ~\mathbf{L} in torsion field ~ \mathbf{\Omega} , is written as follows:
+The formula for the moment of force acting on a rotating particle with the spin ~\mathbf{L} in torsion field ~ \mathbf{\Omega} , is written as follows:

 ~ \mathbf{K} = \frac{1}{2} \mathbf{L} \times \mathbf{\Omega}.